martinos/contribution-checklist/issues.md

   * **Voting** &mdash; Adding a "+1" or "I want this too" is actively not helpful.
     Prioritization is not a democracy, and even if it was, counting +1's is not a good way to get a representative sample.
+  * **Broadening the issue** &mdash; Keeping issues focused is extremely difficult.
+    If you want to talk about a bigger issue that is raised, open a new issue.
+Do not hijack an issue!

 This stuff is fun and easy, but it makes *work* harder by making the thread longer and less focused.
 So when you are about to comment, ask yourself: